-Assignment Points Description Details SLO Weekly 15x3=45% Post each Post your response to the prompt.
-Discussions (and every) (15) week and Weekly postings are a minimum of 250 to Reply to at 350 words in length and must reflect an least 2 understanding of the written (text, lecture, students and articles) materials, critical thinking on the each week topics and citations from the materials you read that support your views (text, articles, lectures).
+Assignment Points Description Details SLO Weekly 15x3=45% Post two Post your response to the prompt.
+Discussions times each (15) (and every) Weekly postings are a minimum of 250 to week and 350 words in length and must reflect an Reply to at understanding of the written (text, lecture, least 2 and articles) materials, critical thinking on the students topics and citations from the materials you each week read that support your views (text, articles, lectures).
 You must cite from the readings (not just the lecture) in your initial weekly post.
 You will provide page numbers and author's name in your citations.)
 You must also relate the readings to your personal life and work experiences.

-Quizzes (4) 5x4=20% Multiple Reply to at least 2 other students Responses are a minimum of 100 words and must thoughtfully discuss the ideas presented in the post to which you are responding.
-The 1 st Quiz is about Canvas and the Syllabus. choice Quizzes covering class material and readings.
+Quizzes (4) 5x4=20% Multiple choice Quizzes covering class material Reply to at least 2 other students Responses are a minimum of 100 words and must thoughtfully discuss the ideas presented in the post to which you are responding.
+The 1st Quiz is about Canvas and the Syllabus.
 Quiz # 2-4 are from the readings and class content.
 Take anytime during the week the Quiz is open.
-CD Timeline (1) 15% Timeline of Child Development You will develop and construct a developmental timeline showing how children typically develop in multiple domains.
+CD Timeline (1) 15% and readings.
+Timeline of Child Development You will develop and construct a developmental timeline showing how children typically develop in multiple domains.
 This is one of our larger assignments for the class worth 15 points; so please take your time and plan to spend a good portion of effort on this.
 SLO #1: Describe development of children from conception through adolescence in the physical, social, emotional, and cognitive domains.
 Observations (2) 2x5=10% Observations of children in live or virtual setting The objectives for this assignment are to record, interpret and document the following: What cognitive, social, emotional, physical and language developmental characteristics and needs of children were observed?
 What evidence was observed regarding the interrelatedness of cognitive, social, emotional, physical and language developmental characteristics?
 How do observations and information collected relate to theory and/or research about child development and needs at various developmental levels in the areas of social, emotional, physical and language development?
 What are multiple factors that influence children's developmental characteristics SLO #3: Apply knowledge of development and major theoretical frameworks to child observations.